 Apart from fish filleting, the filleting knife can be used for other meats as well.
 It will serve well for deboning or for chicken or beef filleting.
 Overall, it’s a good choice when you need to cut thin even slices.
 It can even be used as a substitute for a ham knife needed for slicing the delicious Spanish Jamon dried ham.
 In case of emergency, the santoku knife can be used for some filleting tasks as well.

 The maintenance of a filleting knife is pretty much the same as with any other knife.
-It’s always recommended to hand-wash the knife after use, dry it with a clean cloth, and put it back to storage.
+It’s always recommended to hand-wash the knife after use, dry it with a clean cloth, and put it back in storage.
 A dishwasher can be harmful to stainless steel knives.